 If you do not receive this email within 48 hours of signing up for your workshop, please contact me at [email protected]

-Within 10 days of the workshop date, we will email you our full contact information, along with further instructions such as where to meet.
-If you need other assistance, such as parking information, recommended hotels, etc, feel free to ask at any time.
+Approximately 7 days prior to the workshop, we will email you our full contact information, along with further instructions such as where to meet.
+If you need other assistance, such as recommended hotels, necessary equipment, etc., feel free to ask at any time.

 What skill levels are your workshops recommended for?